AnotherFoxGuy/diesel-scm/doc/Building.md

 Prerequisites
 -------------------------------------------------------------------------------
-Building Fuel from source requires Qt version 5.
+Building Diesel from source requires Qt version 5.
 Qt is available at:
 	http://www.qt.io/download-open-source/

-To run Fuel a compiled binary of Fossil must be available either in the system path or in the same folder as the Fuel executable.
+To run Diesel a compiled binary of Fossil must be available either in the system path or in the same folder as the Diesel executable.
 You can find the latest Fossil binaries from the Fossil homepage at:
 	https://www.fossil-scm.org/download.html